edsonayllon/Short-BEX/README.md

 > z = 1/ (y*(1+0.07*60/365) - x)

-By setting z to another value, a different percent collateral algorithm can be generated.
+Here, `z` is to 2, or a tolerance of up to 2x the original asset price before the shorter loses all collateral and enters debt.
+By setting `z` to another value, a different percent collateral algorithm can be generated.
 This can be optimized in the interest of the shorters.

 ## Business Model